Technical Systems Involved

 Range is as good or better than prototype I. This unit is designed to be much more responsive, and we can collect real time data.

-Currently we are using prototype I for display concurrently with prototype II.
-The radar is on a slightly different frequency.
+Currently we are using Sportster III for display concurrently with DRU II.
+The radar are on slightly different frequencies.

 Web page to display current speed records.
 Blue Iris will control cameras and the texts overlay of current speed records.
 Speed data from DRU III is recorded via network com port.
 Math functions to record time, speed, max, min, and hourly.
 Data is sent to MySQL server.
 ALPR (Automatic License Plat Recognition) is integrated into the data collection.
 Time synchronization is critical to syncing in all the sub systems, and data collection.